amitkumar3993eu-ops/MySQL---Dairy-dataset-Analysis/README.md

 This project demonstrates how SQL can be applied to analyze a Dairy Sales Dataset, focusing on extracting insights about production, distribution, and revenue.

 🔑 Objectives

-Sales Trends: Track daily, monthly, and yearly sales volumes.
+💠Sales Trends: Track daily, monthly, and yearly sales volumes.

-Product Analysis: Compare performance of milk, cheese, butter, and other dairy products.
+💠Product Analysis: Compare performance of milk, cheese, butter, and other dairy products.

-Customer Insights: Identify top buyers, purchase frequency, and seasonal demand.
+💠Customer Insights: Identify top buyers, purchase frequency, and seasonal demand.

-Regional Distribution: Evaluate sales by location to highlight strong and weak markets.
+💠Regional Distribution: Evaluate sales by location to highlight strong and weak markets.

-Profitability Metrics: Calculate revenue, cost, and margins for each product category.
+💠Profitability Metrics: Calculate revenue, cost, and margins for each product category.

 ⚙️ SQL Techniques Used

-Aggregation: SUM(), AVG(), COUNT() for KPIs.
+💠Aggregation: SUM(), AVG(), COUNT() for KPIs.

-Filtering: WHERE, HAVING for targeted queries.
+💠Filtering: WHERE, HAVING for targeted queries.

-Joins: Combine multiple tables (products, customers, sales).
+💠Joins: Combine multiple tables (products, customers, sales).

-Grouping: GROUP BY for category and region analysis.
+💠Grouping: GROUP BY for category and region analysis.

-Window Functions: Ranking top products and customers.
+💠Window Functions: Ranking top products and customers.

 🎯 Purpose

-Provide actionable insights for dairy business decision-making.
+💠Provide actionable insights for dairy business decision-making.

-Showcase SQL query skills for data analysis.
+💠Showcase SQL query skills for data analysis.

-Serve as a portfolio-ready project for GitHub
+💠Serve as a portfolio-ready project for GitHub